linpengcheng/PurefunctionPipelineDataflow/README.md

 If there is no "pipe symbol", you can use the "assignment statement", which is applicable in any programming language.

+Trying to develop an "complex parallel and concurrent systems" project, It allows people to learn to divide tasks correctly and complete them in optimal order.
+This will allow you to learn the correct system design. discover the wrong practices that general programming can't find.

 ### Principles-based are better than rules-based